Gaussian process: Astrophysics

+Gaussian processes are also used in the analysis of individual and populations of active galactic nuclei (AGNs) due to their stochastic variability in the optical and radio parts of the electromagnetic spectrum.
+Damped random walk kernels in particular have previously been used to identify the extent of broad-line emission regions around supermassive black holes using reverberation mapping, and these kernels can also be used to characterize light curve variations for large AGN populations.

+Other astrophysical applications of Gaussian processes include models for pulsar timing and dispersion measure, gravitational wave structure and detector uncertainty (notably in the LIGO-Virgo-KAGRA collaboration), transient classification, and quasi-periodic oscillations.

 Computational issues

 In practical applications, Gaussian process models are often evaluated on a grid leading to multivariate normal distributions.
 Using these models for prediction or parameter estimation using maximum likelihood requires evaluating a multivariate Gaussian density, which involves calculating the determinant and the inverse of the covariance matrix.
 Both of these operations have cubic computational complexity which means that even for grids of modest sizes, both operations can have a prohibitive computational cost.
 This drawback led to the development of multiple approximation methods.